cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 docs_area: manage.security
 ---

-SQL clients may authenticate to {{ site.data.products.dedicated }} clusters using PKI security certificates.
+SQL clients may authenticate to {{ site.data.products.dedicated }} clusters using public key infrastructure (PKI) security certificates, as an alternative to username/password authentication, [Cluster Single Sign-on (SSO) using CockroachDB Cloud Console](cloud-sso-sql.html), or [Cluster Single Sign-on (SSO) using JSON web tokens (JWT)](../{{site.versions["stable"]}}/sso-sql.html).
 This page describes the procedures for administering the cluster's certificate authority (CA) certificate, and for authenticating to a cluster using client certificates.

 Refer to [Transport Layer Security (TLS) and Public Key Infrastructure (PKI)](../{{site.versions["stable"]}}/security-reference/transport-layer-security.html) for an overview of PKI certificate authentication in general and its use in CockroachDB.